St. Mary's A.D.S. Cemetery, Haisnes, France

 The Stone of Remembrance (the War Stone) is located at the southern end of the cemetery (top of the plan shown here).

 There are 15 plots identified by Roman numerals I to XV.
 Each plot contains the remains of 120 casualties laid out in 20 graves in each row.
+(CWGC)

 French Military Cemetery Relocated

 By the end of the war a French military cemetery of 800 graves was located on the opposite side of the road to St. Mary's A.D.S. cemetery.
 The French Army was here from the early weeks of the war until the British Army took over the sector in mid 1915.
 The French had suffered very high casualties in the spring battles of Artois.
-In 1922 the graves in the French cemetery were exhumed and removed to the Ablain St-Nazaire “Notre Dame-de-Lorette” French National Cemetery (see link below).
+In 1922 the graves in the French cemetery were exhumed and removed to the Ablain St-Nazaire “Notre Dame-de-Lorette” French National Cemetery near Souchez (see the link below).

 St. Mary's A.D.S.
 Cemetery Location